-This moist orange almond cake is made with whole oranges - skins and all.
-It is low carb, gluten free and sweetened with stevia.
+This moist keto orange cake is made with almond flour and whole oranges - skins and all.
+It is low carb, gluten-free, dairy-free and sweetened with stevia.

 The cool thing about this cake is that contains ALL of the orange, flesh and skin.
 You simply cook your oranges in water for 1 hour until they are nice and soft.
 This also makes the skin taste less bitter.
 Then you puree the whole orange until you have a fragrant, tasty pulp.
 You are literally using all of the fibre an orange has to offer, which slows the absorption of the sugar in the fruit.
 And you get all the taste.